Wally bounced his knee up and down on the couch as he shoved popcorn into his mouth next to a grumpy Artemis.

 Gordon returned to the security room where he could monitor the happenings of the entire building.

-There was a loud clanking sound, and a hiss, and the door slowly started to move aside.
-Wally's hands shook.
+There was a loud clanking sound, and a hiss, and the door slowly moved to the side.

 "M'gann," said Robin, standing straight, "Link us up."